linama2593/Import-all-your-repos/README.md

       6. Enter your GitHub password
       7. Configure the token how you prefer or how you need it
       8. Once you have the token, you are good to go!

+*   Follow the instructions insude the .py file. i put in capital letters the info you need to update in the .py file